ash-project/ash/documentation/topics/actions/update-actions.md

 |> Ash.update!()
 ```

+For a full list of all of the available options for configuring update actions, see [the Ash.Resource.Dsl documentation](dsl-ash-resource.html#actions-update).

 See the [Code Interface guide](documentation/topics/resources/code-interfaces.md) for creating an interface to call the action more elegantly, like so:

 ```elixir